Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

     Frequently used external function `Npc_KnowsInfo` which returns true if the dialogue instance has been played has had a bug in the implementation for a long time.
 This bug made it impossible to use this function with dialogue instances with `permanent = TRUE` as it would always return `FALSE`.
 This has been fixed in `Union 1.0m`.

 ## LeGo
 LeGo implements a lot of useful functions for dialogues.
-It makes possible to create [Trialogues](../extenders/lego/applications/trialoge.md) and change NPCs behaviour by [Dialoggestures](../extenders/lego/applications/dialoggestures.md).
-Moreover any Daedalus function can be added to NPCs AI queue by [AI_Function](../extenders/lego/tools/ai_function.md) package.
+It makes it possible to create [Trialogues](../extenders/lego/applications/trialoge.md) and change NPCs behaviour by [Dialoggestures](../extenders/lego/applications/dialoggestures.md).
+Moreover, any Daedalus function can be added to NPCs AI queue via the [AI_Function](../extenders/lego/tools/ai_function.md) package.

 ## zParserExtender
 zParserExtender implements some Quality of Life features for dialogues.
-More information can be found in [Dialogue constants article](../extenders/zparserextender/syntax_extensions/dialogues.md)
+More information can be found in [Dialogue constants article](../extenders/zparserextender/syntax_extensions/dialogues.md).

 ## AF Script Packet
-Enhanced Info Manager (implemented using Ikarus and LeGo) adds tonne of customisation and additional features to dialogues.
-More information can be found in the [AFSP Enhanced Information Manager article](../extenders/afsp/index.md)
+Enhanced Info Manager (implemented using Ikarus and LeGo) adds tons of customizations and additional features to dialogues.
+More information can be found in the [AFSP Enhanced Information Manager article](../extenders/afsp/index.md).